tudelft-cs4200/2021/homework/_posts/2020/2020-09-17-homework-project.md

     typeOfExp(e) == T.
 ```

-in the main statics file and make sure they are redefined in your solution file.
+in the main statics file and comment out the ones in your solution file.
+You might need to make some small modifications to the main statics file in order to use the correct rules in `programOk` that are imported from your solution file.

 #### Developing a Solution